CS

 The Verdict

-The Subaru Trailseeker takes 4 of 6 key spec categories.
-The Subaru Trailseeker will save you roughly $1,155 a year in fuel.
+The Subaru Trailseeker takes 5 of 6 key spec categories and comes in at a lower price.
 If boot space matters, the Subaru Trailseeker has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions